Second Generation Americans Seek Cultural Balance

 These issues can include mental health or going off to college.
 Many parents don’t want their kids to move or go to a college far away.
 Although this can be frustrating for students, Ms. Thomas usually tells them to try to understand where their parents are coming from and know that she understands their frustration.

-Remember Hornets, your culture makes you you, but don’t be timid about trying new things.
+So remember Hornets, your culture makes you you, but don’t be timid about trying new things.